 "Mm."

 Soft noises.
 Gestures of paws.
-The warmth of a tongue, attentive and .
+The warmth of a tongue, slender and attentive.
 Finely-tapered coyote muzzle.
 Lithe, arched weasel back.
 Quiet moans and subtle shifts to express what works and what doesn't.
 Paws finding places to rest, to touch, to brush and stroke.

 And then something new, something different clicks within me.
 A rising swell of pleasure, and a sudden, uneven tumble of memories.
 A shuddering gasp and an attachment of name to place to time.
 A contraction, then relaxation of muscles and a line drawn between two points.
 A connection.